-If you are interested in working with young children in public and private schools, childcare centers, or other community programs but you did not pursue a teaching degree in your undergraduate study, then our Master of Education in Early Childhood Education is right for you.
+If you are interested in working with young children in public and private schools, childcare centers, or other community programs but you did not pursue a teaching degree in your undergraduate study, then our Master of Education in Early Childhood is right for you.

 The program focuses on an inclusion model.
 Students are prepared to work with families, provide for the integration of children and services, and collaborate with other professionals.
-It is designed for the adult learner who desires to continue working while pursuing graduate study.

 Accreditation and State of Connecticut Certification Certification programs in the College of Education, Nursing and Health Professions, including our graduate program in Early Childhood Education, are approved by the National Council for Accreditation of Teacher Education (NCATE) as well as the State of Connecticut Department of Education.
 Pass rate on the Educational Testing Service's Praxis II exam, which is utilized for certification of teachers in Connecticut, is 100 percent.